linnashuang/OAP/docs/OAP-User-Guide.md

 Another cache strategy named Non-evictable is also supported in OAP based on memkind library for DCPMM.

 To apply Non-evictable cache strategy in your workload.
-Please follow above prerequisites to set up DCPMM hardware and memkind library correctly.
+Please follow prerequisites to set up DCPMM hardware and memkind library correctly.
 Then follow bellow configurations.

 Enable OAP extension in spark-defaults.conf.